clay/clay-reindexer/README.md

 Each file in the handlers folder:

 * Should have a name matching a component name, e.g. `clay-paragraph.js`.
-* Should export a function that return, streams, or a returns a Promise that resolves with an object.
+* Should export a function that returns, streams, or resolves an object.
 This object will be merged into the Elastic document.

 Each handler function has this signature:

 * `ref`: String.
 Uri of component instance
 * `data`: Object.
 Component instance data (does not have `_ref`)
-* `opts` Object.
+* `context`: Object.
 Contains all opts passed to the general command.
-Also includes `site`, which is the site object (`{name, slug, host, path, port, assetDir, assetPath, mediaPath, siteIcon}`).
+It also includes a `site` object.

+Note: The order of handler processing is not guaranteed.

 ### Example